5 Days in Turks and Caicos: A Beach Lover's Journal (With Sticker Shock)

 If you're exploring more of the region, Bermuda offers a complementary experience worth considering.

-TCI is the most expensive beach destination I've visited.
-More than Hawaii, more than the Maldives on a per-day basis.
-But Grace Bay Beach is not hype — it's the most beautiful beach I've ever stood on.
-And Sapodilla Bay at sunset, alone, with stingrays in the shallows, was worth every overpriced dollar that got me there.
+TCI is the most expensive beach destination going — more than Hawaii, more than the Maldives on a per-day basis.
+But Grace Bay Beach is not hype; it's one of the most beautiful beaches you'll ever stand on.
+And Sapodilla Bay at sunset — quiet, with stingrays gliding through the shallows — is worth every overpriced dollar that gets you there.